AnonSar/fit3143-notes/notes/05-sync.md

 - The root of the problem is that clocks advance independently or via messages, but there is no history as to where this advance comes from

 ### Vector Clock
-- Each process maintains a vector clock V of side N, where N is the number of processes
+- Each process maintains a vector clock V of size N, where N is the number of processes
 - The component Vi[j] contains the process Pi’s knowledge about Pj’s clock
 - Initially, we have Vi[j] := 0 for i, j << {1, 2, …, N}
 - Clocks are advanced as follows:
-	1. Before Pi timestamps an event, it executes Vi[i] Vi[i] + 1
+	1. Before Pi timestamps an event, it executes Vi[i] = Vi[i] + 1 (it increments its timestamp for itself)
 	2. Whenever a message m is sent from Pi to Pj:
 		- Process Pi executes Vi[i] := Vi[i] + 1 and sends Vi with m
 		- Process Pj receive Vi with m and merges the vector clocks Vi and Vj as follows:
 		- Vj[k] := { max(Vj[k], Vi[k])+1 if j=k, Max(Vj[k], Vi[k] otherwise }
-- This last part ensures that everything subsequently happens at Pj is now causally related to everything that previously happened at Pi
+- This last part ensures that everything that subsequently happens at Pj is now causally related to everything that previously happened at Pi.
+This addresses the shortcoming of the Lamport's Baking Algorithm as it can be used to establish whether a casual relationship exists or not.